phoenixlai833/Joey-Phoenix/docs/step-3.md

 Remember the block of code that told *Express.js* to send 'Hello World!'?
 Try replacing "Hello World!" with your own message!

-💭 NOTE: Make sure to enclose your message in quotation marks!
-Either single or double quotation marks will work.

 For example:
 ```